sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 630|PR|PRI|630|72|NaN|Puerto Rico|US|18.2208|-66.5901|...|5690
 850|VI|VIR|850|78|NaN|Virgin Islands|US|18.3358|-64.8963|...|72

-The data set was imported into a pandas Dataframe.
+The dataset was imported into a pandas Dataframe.

 Data needed minimal data preprocessing because each Date was in one column and City and State were in other columns.